01-MartinK/css-sass-cookbook/sass/main.md

 ## React.js

 In React you can import the file directly into an react component as a module or file.
-You don't need to import directly into the file neither you can just keep those files outside in a style category.
+You don't need to import directly into the file either you can just keep those files outside in a style category.

 `npm install -s sass`